Robert Jenkinson, 2nd Earl of Liverpool

 Ethnicity: English, small amounts of Scottish and Welsh, possibly a small amount of Portuguese and/or Indian

-Robert Jenkinson, 2nd Earl of Liverpool, was a British politician.
+Robert Jenkinson, 2nd Earl of Liverpool, was a British politician and statesman.
 A member of the Tory Party, he served as Prime Minister of the United Kingdom, from 8 June, 1812 to 9 April, 1827.
-He was Secretary of State for Foreign Affairs, from 20 February, 1801 to 14 May, 1804, Leader of the House of Lords, from 17 August, 1803 to 5 February, 1806, and again, from 25 March, 1807 to 9 April, 1827, Home Secretary, from 12 May, 1804 to 5 February, 1806, and again, from 25 March, 1807 to 1 November, 1809, and Secretary of State for War and the Colonies, from 1 November, 1809 to 11 June, 1812.
+He was also Foreign Secretary, from 20 February, 1801 to 14 May, 1804, Leader of the House of Lords, from 17 August, 1803 to 5 February, 1806, and again, from 25 March, 1807 to 9 April, 1827; Home Secretary, from 12 May, 1804 to 5 February, 1806, and again, from 25 March, 1807 to 1 November, 1809; and Secretary of State for War and the Colonies, from 1 November, 1809 to 11 June, 1812.

 Prime Minister Jenkinson’s paternal grandfather was Colonel Charles Jenkinson (the son of Sir Robert Jenkinson, 2nd Baronet, of Walcot, Oxfordshire, and of Sarah Tomlins).
 Charles was born in Charlbury, Oxfordshire, England.
 Prime Minister Jenkinson’s great-grandfather Sir Robert was the son of Sir Robert Jenkinson, 1st Baronet, and of Mary Bankes.
 Sarah was the daughter of Thomas Tomlins and Susanna Cranmer.